ablehobo/anduril2-plus/README.md

 ### 🎨 Special Effects & RGB Modes

-  * **Spin RGB Animation:** Adds a dynamic RGB effect on Hank lights (e.g., D4K), cycling through colors to simulate spinning—perfect for a visual touch of flair.
+  * **Spin RGB Animation:** Adds a unique RGB effect on Hank lights (e.g., D4K), cycling through colors to simulate spinning—perfect for a visual touch of flair.

   * **RGB Cycle Adjustments:** Expanded the RGB cycle to include white, offering more variety in color patterns like disco and rainbow.